DarrielKremov/insurance-chain/README.md

 The frontend should launch automatically or you can navigate to it at ```http://localhost:3000```

 Connect with your new MetaMask address and play around!

+## Potential improvements
+For the sake of time this sample is extremely simple, though fairly verbose.
+Some of the features that were considered:
+- Allowing the user to upload files, for example images and documents that would be encrypted and stored in a object-store database (e.g. MinIO) or directly on IPFS.
+Dropped as setup time was getting too involved for a sample project.
+- Allowing the user to request (pull over push) payout of approved claims.
+Non-trivial implementation as maintaining on-chain privacy (not associating the claim with an identifiable customer/address) would require a ZKP setup.
+- Upgradable smart contract implementation.
+Too many risks associated, though often necessary in real-world cases.
+- Add admin roles that can be assigned to other addresses, so the contract owner is not the only one able to perform the admin actions.
+- Frontend/backend advance checks of current user role to fail requests and block certain UI pages or buttons.
+Decided to drop that for easier testing of contract owner check (making sure it fails for non-owners attempting to change status).
+Ultimately checks in those layers would be mostly for convenience and not for function anyway.
+Nice to haves, not critical for the sample.
+- Off-chain audit trail for all actions/transactions/etc, failed or successful.
+- Use the events fired from the smart contract to push notifications and update frontend data.
+- (Especially for admin view) Have a list of claims directly instead of having to request by ID.
+Optimal would be to maintain that list in off-chain database and updating it with the smart contract events
+- Better look 😭